mathspp/mathspp/pages/02.blog/02.problems/p047-surgery-gloves/item.md

 How can Charles and Diana (respectively the stomach and heart surgeons) operate, knowing that

- - the gloves one doctor wears cannot be worn by the other doctor; and
+ - the gloves that touch one doctor's skin cannot touch the other doctor's skin; and
  - the gloves that touch one patient's blood cannot touch the other patient's blood?

 Sadly, washing the gloves is out of the question,